 If you want to save your vacation time for, well, vacation, consider renting your gear ahead of time in the City.
 Here are some local shops that rent:

-– Lombardi Sports, $35 per weekend for either snow sport (pick-up Thursday or Friday, drop off Monday).
+, affordable weekend rates for either snow sport (pick-up Thursday or Friday, drop off Monday).
 Lombardi Sports also offers whole season rentals.

 Most ski resorts offer Parent Shared Tickets, which allow adults to share a single pass.
 So get in some runs and time with the kids.